 For starters, there are some kids playing in older divisions that have no business playing in those divisions.
 Now, a lot of that falls on the parents of the children.
 But regardless, why in the world would you put your child, no matter how well they played in the lower age brackets, in with the 11/12-year-olds when they're only 9 or 10?
 The older kids are going to get the bulk of the playing time because there's a "pecking order," so your child is going to ride the pine three or four innings out of a six inning game.
 Then when they do play, and go up to hit against a kid pitching that outweighs them by 30, 40, even 50 pounds, all they're gonna do is strike out, so all you're doing is completely ruining their confidence.
 I'm sure you think letting them play with the older kids is going to help them in the long run, but all you're doing is making them not wanna play anymore.

 I did my own little survey in the last few weeks at my oldest son's ballpark.
 I asked 50 different kids if they liked playing baseball.
 They ranged in age from 6 to 12.
 Of those 50 kids, 39 of them said they didn't like playing or didn't wanna play.
-When I asked them why they were playing then, the most common response was, "My parents make me."
+When I asked them why they were playing if they didn't really want to, the most common response was, "My parents make me."

 Another problem is that these coaches have no problem showing up the kids in front of everyone.
 If a kid hits a ball to the outfield and the ball goes under the fence, it's a dead ball.
-Now, if the outfielder then reaches under the fence to get it and pulls it back under, and the kid that hit it now can keep running, who's fault is that?
+Now, if the outfielder then reaches under the fence to get it and pulls it back under, and the kids on base advance because the ball is back in play, who's fault is that?
 That's the coaches fault for not making sure his kids know all the fundamental rules of the game.
-So why would you then scream at the kid in front of everyone and yank him out mid-inning, because of something stupid you did, like not telling him the rules?
-That's on you bro, not the 10-year-old.
+So why would you then scream at the kid in front of everyone and yank him out mid-inning because you didn't explain the rules to him?
+That's on you, genius, not the 10-year-old.

 I believe baseball's popularity is at an all-time low in this country.
 Little League coaches could play a big part in turning that around by getting our kids excited about the game again.
 They would carry that with them right up through adulthood, and even pass it along to their children.